personlovely/personlovely/README.md

                 ──── ↭༒↭ ────
  • Some people are copying my entire skin and adding a nicer color
 •I hope you don't misunderstand i copied them because they are prettier!!?

+• Reminder!: dude don't try to copy me we are not that close(￣▽￣)